IaaS

 Open the Amazon VPC console at https://console.aws.amazon.com/vpc/.

-(Optional) For Name tag, enter a name for your customer gateway.
-Doing so creates a tag with a key of Name and the value that you specify.
+Name tag (optional): This creates a tag with a Name key and the value that you specify.

-For BGP ASN, enter a Border Gateway Protocol (BGP) Autonomous System Number (ASN) for your customer gateway.
+BGP ASN: Enter a Border Gateway Protocol Autonomous System Number (ASN) for your customer gateway.

 Note

 The IPsec VPN is going to use static routing.
-Therefore, the BGP ASN does not matter here.
+Therefore, the BGP ASN doesn't matter here.
 You can enter any number here.

 (Optional) For Device, enter a name for the customer gateway device associated with this customer gateway.